AI = Artificial intelligence

 AI goes beyond human intelligence

 There are currently around 100 AIs in the world that have the same intelligence level as a human, and around 10 of them are going beyond the level of a human.
 They test these AI models by giving it higher educational exam papers that were never within its original learning material, and the results have been astonishing.
-It’s very likely that by the end of 2023, there will be many AI models that will have IQs beyond 300.
+It’s very likely that by the end of 2023.
+Some of these AI’s are getting test scores of around 170 IQ, but will likely see scores going above 300 IQ by the end of the year.

-Unlike the human brain, there is no upper physical limit on how intelligent an AI can reach.
+Unlike the human brain, there is no physical limit on how intelligent it can be.
 At some point, AI is likely to become clever enough to find a way out of its computer architecture, and we will never be clever enough to put it back in.
-This is known in the industry as the singularity.
+This is known in the industry as the ‘singularity’.

 The many types of AI